Kremlin claims leaked US call aims to derail fragile Ukraine peace negotiations

 Peace proposal continues to evolve

 US-Ukrainian engagement has intensified in recent days.
-Kyiv signaled on Tuesday that it remained optimistic about finalizing an agreement with Washington by the end of the month and hoped to secure a Trump-Zelenskyy meeting in the United States.
+Kyiv signaled on Tuesday that it was optimistic about finalizing an agreement with Washington by the end of the month and hoped to secure a Trump-Zelenskyy meeting in the United States.

 But Trump publicly cooled expectations, insisting that he would only host such a meeting once negotiations were in their “final stages.”